leitz.htm

 Leitz glasses for 2a negative carrier, one new and one used, slightly scratched, $150 only with 2a enlarger listed above

-Custom masks for Leitz IIc or IIa.
+Custom masks for Leitz IIa.
 Blanks in plain Aluminum available for $50 each.
-With window cut to fit your negative and then black anodized, $150 each.
+With window cut to fit your negative and then black anodized, $150 each or $400 for 4.

 LEITZ COPY STANDS, accessories